Jmete/flask-twitter/README.md

 ### Summary

 This entire app was written using [chatGPT by OpenAI](https://openai.com/blog/chatgpt/) with minimal interference.
 The LLM generated the code for the python, css, and html files that enabled a functional flask app within minutes.
+It is definately not perfect.
+For example, it will crash if a twitter screen name is given that doesn't exist.
+I have modified elements manually to fix these, but chatGPT could also debug it, but due to network errors it made it difficult to ask follow-up questions.

 *Note: I had to modify the folder structure to include the api folder and the vercel.json file because I am deploying my demo on Vercel.*